Learn How to Relax Without Alcohol:...

 Here's one technique you can try:

 Rest your hand on your belly as you take slow, deep breaths in and out.
 Notice how it feels to breathe, both in your lungs and as your breath moves your hand.
 Continue this exercise for as long as you like.
-Try to observe your own experience without judgment.
+Try to observe your experience without judgment.

 2. Mindful Meditation

 Mindful meditation can take many forms.
 For instance, you can sit quietly with your eyes closed and focus on your breath.
-But that technique doesn’t work for everyone.
+However, that technique might not work for everyone.
 You can also look around and take note of your environment, or pay attention to how your body feels while you go for a walk.
-Some people meditate in groups, sharing their experiences in daily or weekly sessions.
-Many people who are new to meditation find it helpful to use guided meditations or guided imagery.
-You can think of meditation as a therapeutic coping mechanism, a spiritual practice, or anything else that works for you.

 3. Progressive Muscle Relaxation